TeamJeeves/Jeeves-Bot-Documentation/docs/configuration/role-management/class.md

 This integration could be used to show which class a player is on your server.
 It is recommended that this integration have the Character scope set to Main Only.
 ## Default roles

 By default you will need to create roles in the following format for this integration to work.
-Jeeves now has a command to create the roles for you as well as give it the accompanying class colors.
+Jeeves now has a command to create the roles for you as well as give it the accompanying class colors. `/role-tools class generate-default-roles`.
 ```
 Death Knight
 Demon Hunter